 According to a recent survey by CSIweb:

-28% of the customers say that their bank accounts have been exposed to a cyber attack at least once in a lifetime.
+- 28% of bank customers say that their bank accounts have been exposed to cyber-attacks at least once in a lifetime.

-Educate customers regarding cybersecurity and how customers can safeguard themselves from any such attacks.
+- Educate customers about cybersecurity and how they can safeguard themselves from any such attacks.

 According to a survey by Mckinsey, 59% of the banks lack the ability to have speedy systems due to a lack of cross-functional collaboration.

 User-friendly and intuitive application programming interfaces are now a vital service requirement.
 Tailored mobile banking super apps are more popular than limited functionality tools.
 Customers prefer graphs, infographics, and interactive modules instead of the typical Excel sheets.
 So we can expect newer features and functionality from mobile banking apps in 2021.

 Today's world dictates that banks work critically on their mobile apps and websites rather than their branches' interior designs.

 10. Importance of visualization as a global trend